ryan-mcclue/musings/rage-against-the-machine.md

 With security conscious individuals, surely more dependecies is bad from this viewpoint.
 No matter...

 With the proliferation of web technologies, now say AOT (ahead-of-time) compilation for what was normally just compilation

+Reason for GUI proliferation is that installation procedures are so complex, e.g. install and use esp-idf requires python virtual environment